When Fighting Evil, The Most Valuable Skill To Master, And A Small Gift

 IV.

-Learning Spanish: The idea behind this list of the 100 most used spanish words is simple.
+Learning Spanish: The idea behind this list of the 100 most used Spanish words is simple.
 Find out what’s useful and used most often so you can focus on that first to improve your Spanish faster.
 It’s classic 80/20.
-Dive into my curated list of the 100 most used words in Spanish.
+Dive into this curated list of the 100 most used words in Spanish.

 V.